What Is Fisting Day?

 It’s a double edged sword because the more a topic, scene or act becomes mainstream, the least likely it is going to be considered obscene against the community standard.
 But, if you’re constantly censored for fear of being prosecuted, you can’t make those acts known or common place.
 I know authors that have had fisting (or the mention of sex at all even) censored out of their beautiful non-erotic literary works of art.
 People are afraid and the only way to stop that fear is to talk about it, but you don’t know if you talk about it if you’re going to be prosecuted.
 And that is why I totally agree with you Jiz that this is completely and totally a free speech censorship issue and that we need to talk about how healthy it is so people stop seeing fisting as this thing that people do to degrade and dishonor another (which is justification often for censoring anything).

-Despite this go-to list, there’s more info to know about pornography and obscenity, which is the Miller Test, which courts have gone to in efforts to determine what might be obscene when there’s no written rule.
-Here’s Constance Penley talking about obscenity and pornography.
-(Constance is a co-editor of the upcoming “Feminist Porn Anthology” which will be made available to the gender studies classes to colleges and universities world-wide.)
+Despite this go-to list, there’s more info to know about and obscenity, which is the Miller Test, which courts have gone to in efforts to determine what might be obscene when there’s no written rule.
+Here’s Constance Penley talking about obscenity.
+(Constance is a co-editor of the upcoming “Feminist Anthology” which will be made available to the gender studies classes to colleges and universities world-wide.)

 The Miller test was developed in the 1973 case Miller v.
 California.
 It has three parts: